 - If you are submitting one entry form/email for an entire class, please make sure the student's name and both the name of the school and teacher are located on the top of each essay.

 JUDGING AND PRIZES

 - Three winning essays will be selected and awarded (first place will receive $150, second place $75 and third place $50).

-- Essays that make it into the final round to be judged will receive an "Honorable Mention" certificate.
+- All students whose essays make it to the final round will receive an "Honorable Mention" certificate.